 MORRISVILLE, Vt.
 (WCAX) William van de Kamp has been on a journey much of his life.
-He was born in the Netherlands and schooled in both Brazil and the U.S. He even spent time in the Air Force stationed in England.
+He was born in Europe and schooled in both Brazil and the U.S. He even spent time in the Air Force stationed in England.
 But now his world is the back roads of Lamoille County.

 William van de Kamp

 "I felt so good on a bike, it was so much fun," van de Kamp said.
 "And I'm still at it.
 I love it.
 I go about 30 miles a day."

 Climbing the hills is his favorite part of the ride.
 "I would get bored silly just riding on the flats," he said.
 Plus, I love the challenge of climbing a hill and seeing how well you can do."